ziedtuihri/Angular/z my documotations.md

 npm config set save-prefix='~' npm config set save-prefix='' will remove the auto-prefixing

 or
 npm config set save-exact true

+RQ :

+The child component exposes an EventEmitter property with which it emits events when something happens.
+The parent binds to that event property and reacts to those events.
+The child's EventEmitter property is an output property, typically adorned with an @Output decoration as seen in this VoterComponent:

+The parent VoteTakerComponent binds an event handler (onVoted) that responds to the child event payload ($event) and updates a counter.